robsiegwart/pyBOM/README.rst

        WH-01.xlsx          <-- subassembly

-Root and sub-assemblies are inferred from item number relationships and do not have to be explicetly identified.
+Root and sub-assemblies are inferred from item number relationships and do not have to be explicitly identified.

 *Parts list.xlsx* serves as the single point of reference for part information.
 For example, it may have the following: